-Nominations are currently closed for this years' award consideration.
+Nominations are closed for the 2018 award year.

-The Library is delighted to announce a new series of four awards available to undergraduate students.
+The Library is delighted to announce the continuation of a series of four awards available to undergraduate students.
 The awards will be given to recognize undergraduate students who demonstrate exceptional use of any library's resources as part of their regular coursework.

 Two awards, a first and second place are available to any first or second year students, and another two (first and second place) to any students in either their third or fourth year of study.
 Each first place award will be in the amount of $350, and each second place award is $150.

-Faculty members are welcome to nominate undergraduates for this award no later than February 28th, this year.
+Faculty members are welcome to nominate undergraduates for this award no later than February 16, 2018.
 The Library Undergraduate Research Awards Committee (LURAC), made up of 3 librarians and 2 faculty members, will review each nomination and related coursework, and will provide recommendations to the Student Awards Office.